 MAAP currently specializes in three types of real-time monitoring and tracking across the Amazon basin – deforestation, fires, and selective logging – and provides to authorities and local actors in Peru.

-In order to achieve the scale and depth of coverage that governments and people need, we are extending our work to provide data on some of the most urgent and impactful deforestation, degradation and climate issues of the day on a regional scale, expanding support for local governments to enact the rule of law, and continuing to evolve with the latest advances in technology that keep our efforts highly impactful and cost effective.
+In order to achieve the scale and depth of coverage that governments and people need, we are extending our work to provide data on some of the most urgent and impactful deforestation, degradation, and climate issues of the day across 100% of the Amazon, expanding support for local governments to enact the rule of law, and continuing to evolve with the latest advances in technology that keep our efforts highly impactful and cost-effective.

 Our goal is for MAAP to grow to answer vital thematic questions happening across country borders that can influence regional policymaking as well as deepen our locally-driven model that allows us to answer the in-depth questions that local authorities and communities need in order to protect their forests.